jeffrey-kroonen/bol-retailer-api-php/README.md

 ```

 Authenticate at the Bol.com Retailer API

 ```php
 $client->authenticate();
 ```

 After you have been authenticated at the Bol.com Retailer API, you can get the auth data, such as client id, client secret and access token.
 These data can be used in future requests.
 It's good practice to save the access token in your local database to reuse the next time

 ```php
 $client->getAuth();
 ```

-Set The access token when instanciating `Client`
+Set The access token when instantiating `Client`

 ```php
 $client = new Client(